Economics 2023 Commencement registration is open.

 - SUPPORT BERKELEY ECONOMICS

 Tickets will also be available for purchase the day of the ceremony at the Greek Theatre Box Office.
-The Box Office will be open from 1:00pm- 2:30pm on the day of the ceremony.
+The box office will be open from 1:00pm- 2:30pm on the day of the ceremony.
 Tickets can be bought with either cash or check.
 Checks should be made payable to "The UC Regents."
-Please purchase the appropriate number of tickets, we cannot process refunds.
+Please ensure the appropriate number of tickets are purchased, as refunds cannot be processed.

 The following items are PROHIBITED inside the Greek Theatre: